jonatas/fast/docs/command_line.md

 VERSION = '0.1.3'
 ```

-And now a shortcut to print the other shortcuts :)
+And now a fancy shortcut to report the other shortcuts :)

 ```ruby
 Fast.shortcut :shortcuts do